Emily Barker: 2014-present: Solo success

-Working once again with Martin Phipps, Emily composed music for The Keeping Room starring Sam Worthington and Brit Marling.
-She then went on to compose her first feature-length soundtrack for the UK movie Hector (2015) starring Peter Mullan, released in December 2015.

-2020
+In 2014, Barker worked with Dom Coyote and Ruben Engzell and created Vena Portae.

+In 2015, release the EP Anywhere Away which was the soundtrack to the UK movie Hector, released in December 2015.

+In May 2017, Barker released Sweet Kind of Blue which peaked at number 88 on the UK Albums Chart.

-Emily Barker released A Dark Murmuration of Words in 2020.
+In 2020, Barker released A Dark Murmuration of Words.
 This album was inspired by a concern with the impact of climate change on the natural world.
-Emily Barker explained: "Last year the climate crisis was very much at the forefront of all of our conversations and thoughts, wondering what we can do to adapt, and feeling helpless and guilty and angry and upset and all these things" Emily Barker commented: "Environment and equality are very important to me, and it's finding the right perspective to write that from and being respectful of the people in society who are suffering".
+Barker explained, "Last year the climate crisis was very much at the forefront of all of our conversations and thoughts, wondering what we can do to adapt, and feeling helpless and guilty and angry and upset and all these things."

-In an interview with Bernard Zuel, Emily Barker elaborated upon her intentions, with the album:

-It was really a response to a lot of what was going on in 2019 with the collective awakening of the environmental crisis.
+In an interview with Bernard Zuel, Emily Barker elaborated saying, "It was really a response to a lot of what was going on in 2019 with the collective awakening of the environmental crisis.
 And it was terrifying.
 It's something that I'd been aware of before, and I was brought up by parents who were very conscious of that anyway, but I think a lot of people really looked at the personal impact in a big way and started realising the scale of this emergency.
-It's so hard to compute but for me, writing songs helps me to make sense of things that I can't process.
+It's so hard to compute but for me, writing songs helps me to make sense of things that I can't process."

-Emily Barker commented that the album involves a "lots of processing the emotional response to the environmental crisis".

-Emily Barker also covered a Billy Bragg song, "Can't Be There Today", in 2020 as part of a campaign to save musical venues during the COVID-19 crisis.
+In 2020, Barker covered the Billy Bragg song "Can't Be There Today" as part of a campaign to save musical venues during the COVID-19 crisis.

-2021

-Emily Barker released an alternative version of A Dark Murmuration of Words in 2021 – called Flight Path Rhymes.
-She discussed the reworking of the album:

-Recording A Dark Murmuration of Words was a wonderful immersive experience that involved my live band and multiple conversations with producer Greg Freeman.
-It was only as the album was coming together that I realised how all the songs intertwined...how, despite their different subjects, there was an underlying theme that tied them all together.
+In 2021, Barker released an alternative version of A Dark Murmuration of Words in 2021 – called Flight Path Rhymes.
+She discussed the reworking of the album saying "Recording A Dark Murmuration of Words was a wonderful immersive experience that involved my live band and multiple conversations with producer Greg Freeman.
+It was only as the album was coming together that I realised how all the songs intertwined...how, despite their different subjects, there was an underlying theme that tied them all together."

-That realisation found an outlet not only in the album itself, but also in a poem I wrote soon after the recording sessions were over.
-I've always been a fan of poetry, but until a couple of years ago, I'd never written any myself.
-I took the plunge by signing up to an online course, and began to share my new work with some Stroud-based poet friends.
-I found it an exciting new outlet for conveying thoughts and ideas that wouldn't necessarily fit within the confines of a song."